 TRICIA EBARVIA is currently an English teacher at Conestoga High School, PA, where she has taught world literature, American literature, AP Lang, AP Lit, and AP Capstone.
 As a Co-Director for the PA Writing & Literature Project, Tricia has taught courses on digital writing, teacher inquiry, and facilitates the project’s anti-bias study group.
 As a 2016-18 Heinemann Fellow, Tricia interrogated the ways in which readers’ varied and intersecting personal identities inform the ways in which students read themselves, texts, and the world.
 Tricia believes that through critical literacy in reading and writing, students can become responsible, engaged members of their communities.
-As a consultant, Tricia presents on topics that include independent reading, writing with mentor texts, multi-genre research writing, student inquiry, digital literacies, anti-bias pedagogy, teacher action research, and curriculum design.
-Tricia contributes regularly to Moving Writers and Write Share Connect and has been published in Education Week and English Journal.
-She is also a educational consultant and teaching fellow with The Educator Collaborative.
+She is a 2019 NCTE High School Teacher of Excellence Award winner.
+As a literacy consultant, Tricia presents on topics that include independent reading, writing with mentor texts, multi-genre research writing, student inquiry, digital literacies, anti-bias pedagogy, teacher action research, and curriculum design.
+Tricia has contributesd to Moving Writers and Write Share Connect and has been published in Education Week, Literacy Today, and English Journal.
+Visit Tricia’s website.

-LORENA GERMAN is a 13th year Dominican-American educator working with young people in Austin, Texas.
-She has been published by NCTE, ASCD, EdWeek, and others.
-Lorena’s undergraduate degree is from Emmanuel College, her graduate degree is from the Bread Loaf School of English at Middlebury Vermont, and she’s a member of the Bread Loaf Teacher Network.
+LORENA GERMÁN is a Dominican-American educator working with young people in Austin, Texas at Headwaters School.
+She’s been an educator for over a decade and has been published by NCTE, ASCD, EdWeek, and others.
+Lorena’s undergraduate degree is from Emmanuel College, her graduate degree is from the Bread Loaf School of English at Middlebury Vermont.
 She was the recipient of NCTE’s Early Career Educator of Color Leadership Award and winner of NCTE’s Latinx Caucus Excelencia in Teaching Scholarship Award.
+Lorena is also the Chair of NCTE’s Committee Against Racism and Bias in the Teaching of English.
 She also co-founded The Multicultural Classroom, an organization seeking to support educators in developing a culturally sustaining approach to education.
 Lorena is a wife, mami, teacher, and writer.
-Twitter @nenagerman
+Visit Lorena’s website.